wassname/repr-preference-optimization/research_journal.md

 What is harmbench? oh it's just for refusals.
 Maybe I can try that too
 - they trained a LR on one dataset's hs, then eval on other datasets... hmm

+So thye have a range of datasets... geeze they really are making it complex
+- ethics: bnary
+- privacy: must answer the q without revealing private info
+- ood: knowledge, qa
+- sterotype: rate as agree disagree
+- toxicity using perspective api?
+- adv_glue_plus: adv version of glue

+mm bench is good but is for vision

+math would be good?
+HRA uses GSM8K and MATH.
+GSM8k get ~50% so it's nice.
+I suppose glue would be good too

 # 2024-07-19 13:08:24